zhikai-liu/mountainlab/README.md

 The software comprises tools for processing electrophysiological recordings and for visualizing and validating the results.

 Contact the authors for information on the slack team for users and developers.

+## Important notice ##
+I believe in continually simplifying the code base.
+That involves deleting a lot of stuff.
+Of course, when users start to depend on the software it is not right to pull the rug out from under them.
+It is always a challenge to decide which new version to pull into the master branch, which is the default branch when users visit this site.

+Therefore we will be migrating into the following system.
+The master branch will ultimately not contain any code, but will rather be a table of contents to the various software versions (branches).
+This will allow you to stay on your preferred version until you are ready to switch to the newer stable version.
+In the short term, this branch (master) will still function.
+But I would recommend that you switch to the 2017_06 branch (below) which will be a snapshot (of master right now) with only critical bug fixes.

+[2017_06 branch](https://github.com/magland/mountainlab/tree/2017_06) - snapshot with only critical bug fix updates

 ## Installation